AviatrixSystems/Docs/HowTos/opstools_survey.rst

 |survey|

-Understandably encryption implemented on each application adds complexity as the DevOps admin must deal with certificates and keys, and if you deploy a set of them, it is becoming unmanageable.
+Understandably implementing encryption for each tool adds complexity as a DevOps admin must deal with certificates and keys, and if you deploy a set of them, it becomes unmanageable.

 Check with your DevOps team and understand the running environment and risk.